 Your age is one of the primary factors influencing your life insurance premium rates.

-Typically, the premium amount increases on average by 8% to 12% every year.
+Typically, the premium amount increases by 8% to 12% annually.

 The reason premiums increase every year is simple math.